lambda-fairy/maud/docs/content/getting-started.md

 the error messages are slightly better on nightly.
 For this reason,
-it is recommended to develop using nightly Rust but test and deploy using stable.
+it is recommended to develop using nightly Rust, but test and deploy using stable.

 [nightly]: https://doc.rust-lang.org/book/appendix-07-nightly-rust.html